zyadelhady/Atlas/README.md

 # Atlas - Documentation AI Chatbot

 Atlas is an AI-powered chatbot designed to answer questions based on your documentation.
-It leverages Google's Gemini LLM, LangChain for RAG (Retrieval Augmented Generation), PostgreSQL with pgvector for vector storage, FastAPI for the backend API, and Next.js for a responsive chat interface.
+It leverages Ollama for local LLM inference, LangChain for RAG (Retrieval Augmented Generation), PostgreSQL with pgvector for vector storage, FastAPI for the backend API, and Next.js for a responsive chat interface.

 ## Features

 - **FastAPI Backend:** A Python backend built with FastAPI to serve AI responses.
-- **Gemini LLM Integration:** Utilizes Google's Gemini model for generating intelligent responses.
+- **Ollama Integration:** Uses Ollama for local LLM inference with support for various open-source models (llama3.2, mistral, etc.).
 - **LangChain RAG:** Implements Retrieval Augmented Generation using LangChain to fetch relevant information from your documents stored in a PostgreSQL database.
+- **Hybrid Search:** Combines semantic (vector) and keyword (full-text) search for improved retrieval accuracy.
+- **AI-Powered Query Preprocessing:** Automatically improves user queries before retrieval.
 - **PostgreSQL with pgvector for vector storage:** Efficiently stores and retrieves document embeddings, which improves memory usage.
 - **PostgreSQL Chat History:** Stores all prompts and AI responses in a PostgreSQL database, organized by chat session.
 - **Streaming Responses:** Provides a smooth user experience by streaming AI responses chunk by chunk to the frontend.